PUBLIC SAFETY POWER SHUtOFFS:

 HOW SOUTHERN CALIFORNIA EDISON MAKES DECISIONS

-The decision to shut off power during Public Safety Power Shutoffs is based on information from fire scientists, meteorologists, and crews in the field.
+The decision to shut off power during dangerous fire weather conditions is based on weather forecasts and fire modeling, as well as real-time guidance from fire scientists, meteorologists and crews in the field.

 Factsheet

-Southern California Edison considers the need for Public Safety Power Shutoffs when weather and fire experts forecast dangerous conditions, including strong winds, very dry vegetation and low humidity.
-Combined, these create the risk that flying debris or other damage to wires and equipment could cause a fire with the potential to spread rapidly and threaten communities.
+Southern California Edison considers the need for Public Safety Power Shutoffs when weather and fire experts forecast dangerous conditions, including strong winds and dry vegetation.
+Combined, these conditions create the risk that flying debris or other damage to wires and equipment could cause a fire with the potential to spread rapidly and threaten communities.

 Click for Fact Sheet